Reformatory: Discipline

 In July 1899, another of the Merseyside training ships, the Clarence, was destroyed by a fire on a day when the ship was to have received a visit from the Bishop of Shrewsbury.
 An official inquiry reached no firm conclusions as to the cause, noting however that "There remains the theory that the ship was deliberately fired".

 On shore the Mount St Bernard's RC Reformatory opened in 1856.
 In the same year there was a mutiny, then in 1864 a riot.
 In 1870 a boy died.
 Again in 1875 there was a mutiny where 60 out of 200 boys escaped.
 Three years later in 1878 there was another mutiny, with a break out and an officer was stabbed.

 The Akbar was retired in 1910 and the boys moved on shore to the 'Akbar Nautical Training School' at Heswall.
 The magazine John Bull published a report on the Akbar Scandal, detailing cruel treatment that had apparently led to a number of deaths.
 It detailed that boys were tortured and there were several deaths.
 Boys were gagged with blankets before being secured to a birching horse, their trousers removed and then birched with hawthorn branches.
 The ill boys were considered malingerers and caned.
 Minor offences were punished with drenching and being forced to stand upright throughout the night; several boys died as a result.

 The Home Office internal report exonerated the Akbar staff, but this led to a Departmental Committee in 1913 inquiring into punishment practices used, and the welfare of the children with reformatory and industrial schools.

 Consolidation

 The Akbar Scandal triggered a change in the management of Reformatories and Industrial Schools.
-They lost their autonomy and became subject of increased inspection.
-Charles Russell was appointed that year as Chief Inspector of the Reformatory and Industrial Schools shaped new ideas about the boys' welfare.
-The ethos returned to the one of care found in the 1830s away from the one of punishment that it had become.
+They lost their autonomy and became the subject of increased inspection.
+Charles Russell was appointed that year as Chief Inspector of the Reformatory and Industrial Schools, and shaped new ideas about the boys' welfare.
+The ethos returned to the one of care founded in the 1830s, away from the one of punishment that it had become.
 Numbers on roll declined as magistrates started to prefer the probation system.
-The schools accepted the common name of Approved schools in 1927 and this was formalised by the Children and Young Person's Act 1933, which would effectively ended the Victorian Industrial and Reformatory School System.
+The schools accepted the common name of Approved schools in 1927, and this was formalised by the Children and Young Person's Act 1933, which effectively ended the Victorian Industrial and Reformatory School System.
 The remaining schools were re-constituted as Approved Schools with objectives more appropriate for youngsters in the 20th century.